How to migrate a Cloud Site from MSSQL2005 to MSSQL2008

 ALTER DATABASE [NumXYZ_NewDbName] SET READ_WRITE

-1) Create a new MSSQL 2008 database in the Classic Cloud Control Panel under the "Features" tab of the domain your MSSQL2005 database is on.
+- Create a new MSSQL 2008 database in the Cloud Sites Control Panel under the "Features" tab of the domain your MSSQL2005 database is on.

-3) Next use the web based admin tool, MyLittleAdmin, to back up your MSSQL 2005 database.
-The link for the online tool can be found in your Classic Cloud Control Panel by clicking on the database under the “Features” tab.
+- Next use the web based admin tool, MyLittleAdmin, to back up your MSSQL 2005 database.
+The link for the online tool can be found in your Cloud Sites Control Panel by clicking on the database under the "Features" tab.
 For this backup please add "mlb" to the end of the URL.
-It is important to add this to the URL and not to go through the standard MyLittleAdmin link found in your Classic Cloud Control Panel.
-Using the links instead of adding the “mlb” may cause session issues between the two MyLittleAdmin versions.
-For example: https://mssqladmin.websitesettings.com/mlb
+It is important to add this to the URL and not to go through the standard MyLittleAdmin link found in your Cloud Sites Control Panel.
+Using the links instead of adding the "mlb" may cause session issues between the two MyLittleAdmin versions.
+For example:

-8) Once the migration is complete you will need to update all connection strings to point to the new database.
-After you have verified that everything is working from the MSSQL2008 database please delete your MSSQL2005 database.
-This will ensure that you are not billed for the additional database in the future and confirm with us the migration has been completed.
+- Once the migration is complete, update all connection strings to point to the new database.
+After you verify that everything is working from the MSSQL2008 database, delete your MSSQL2005 database and confirm with Cloud Sites Support that the migration is complete.
+This will ensure that you are not billed for the additional database in the future.

 © 2011-2013 Rackspace US, Inc.